 The identity of “Sam” had been redacted from the FBI files released to the public, but a report written by former San Francisco Chronicle reporter Paul Avery identified the man as “Eric Weil.”
-Available information indicates that Avery had misspelled the man’s named, and the individuals in question was named Eric Weill.
+Available information indicates that Avery had misspelled the man’s named, and the individual in question was named Eric Weill.
 An amateur photographer, Eric Weill lived in the Bay Area during the 1960s.
 “By all accounts, Eric was just one of those guys who showed up everywhere with a camera,” wrote a former acquaintance.
 “My efforts to track down Eric were unsuccessful.
 One person I interviewed was pretty sure Eric ended up doing time in prison not long afterwards.”

 On December 3, 1965, songwriter and rock legend Bob Dylan appeared at a press conference held in the studio of San Francisco television station KQED and hosted by the music lover, Ralph J. Gleason.
 Eric Weill attended and took photographs with a Polaroid camera throughout the event.
 As the conference began, Weill had an odd question for Dylan.

 GLEASON: Who’s first?
 Come on.